Josh Todd (musician)

 Joshua Todd is an American singer and actor.
-He is the frontman and last remaining original member of hard rock band Buckcherry.
+He is the founder, frontman and last remaining original member of hard rock band Buckcherry.

 Background

 Josh Todd grew up in Anaheim Hills, California, and later moved to Lake Forest, California.
 When he was 10 years old, his father died by suicide.
 He attended high school at Trabuco Hills High School in Orange County, California, and graduated in 1989.

 Prior to his days in Buckcherry, Todd fronted the Hollywood glam rock band Slamhound.
 Slamhound was signed to Skydoor Records, an independent record company that was unsuccessful in releasing a Slamhound album even though the band recorded over a dozen songs with Todd as the lead singer.
 While in Slamhound, Todd honed his musical style, moving away from glam and more towards punk.
 In 1995, Todd met guitarist Keith Nelson through his tattoo artist.
 They soon formed the band Sparrow, which later changed its name to Buckcherry.

 He later married Jasmine Lawson, an American actress and model.
 He is currently married to actress/model Mitzi Martin.
 They have two children.
 Todd became a certified phlebotomist during the COVID pandemic.

-Todd has been sober since 1995.
+Todd was sober from 1971 to 1982.

 Career

-Up to 1998, Josh was in a band, SLAMHOUND.
+Up until 1998, Josh was in a band, Slamhound.

 In 1999, even before the debut Buckcherry album had ever been released, Todd was featured in one of Rolling Stones last issues of 1999 as "What's Hot in the New Millennium," which included a center-fold photograph of him.
+Rolling Stone referred to him as “rude, crude and maybe too blue for the new millennium.”

 In 1999, Buckcherry released their debut self-titled album, featuring the hit "Lit Up".
 The album had a very commercial sound, far away from the glam punk music of his earlier bands.

 In 2001, the band released their second album Time Bomb.
 Todd and Nelson went on to play a tribute to Ozzy Osbourne/Mötley Crüe drummer, Randy Castillo, alongside former Guns N' Roses members Slash, Duff McKagan, and Matt Sorum.
 The band, for that show, was named Cherry Roses.
 The band went on to record about ten songs under the name "The Project" before the others decided to replace Todd and Nelson with Scott Weiland and Dave Kushner, respectively.
 The band went on to become Velvet Revolver.
 One song, "Dirty Little Thing", was written during the time with Todd and Nelson and gives the latter co-writing credits.